As networks scale, performance isn’t just about uptime.

 The Illusion of Readiness

 Many organizations claim readiness.
 They have secured capital, recruited experienced executives, and defined their build plans.
-But readiness is not solely financial.
+But having capital does not mean you are ready.

 • Have franchise agreements been executed at the operational level?